jacobzirbel/StringRepeats/README.md

-Enter a string, returns repeated words/phrases with counts
+Goal:
+Count instances of all repeated words/phrases in a string.

 Tested with text of Little Women (https://www.gutenberg.org/files/514/514-h/514-h.htm) 185,875 words,